Pilot Mental Health and Medical Certification

-In May 2024, the Federal Aviation Administration (FAA) introduced substantial revisions to its guidelines governing the evaluation of pilots’ mental health status.
+In May 2024, the Federal Aviation Administration (FAA) introduced substantial revisions to its guidelines governing the evaluation of pilot mental health status.
 These updates grant Aviation Medical Examiners (AMEs) increased authority in assessing pilots reporting conditions such as anxiety, depression, and related mental health issues.
+If criteria are met, the AME can issue the pilot a medical certificate at the visit.

 1. Increased Autonomy for AMEs: AMEs now have greater discretion to determine the flight fitness of pilots with a history of uncomplicated anxiety, depression, and related conditions.
 This allows AMEs to issue medical certificates without FAA review under specific circumstances.